Cybernuggetz/Cybernuggetz/README.md

 - <a href="https://github.com/Cybernuggetz/-Vulnerability-Exploitation-with-Metasploit-">Vulnerability Exploitation with Metasploit </a>
 - <a href="https://github.com/Cybernuggetz/Honey-Pot">Honeypot Setup in Microsft Azure</a>
 - <a href="https://github.com/Cybernuggetz/Vulnerability-Management-with-Qualys-">Vulnerability Management with Qualys </a>
-- <a href="https://github.com/Cybernuggetz/Alert-investigation-with-Splunk">Alert investigation with Splunk </a>
+- <a href="https://github.com/Cybernuggetz/Alert-investigation-with-Splunk">Investigation with Splunk </a>
 - <a href="https://github.com/Cybernuggetz/Threat-Intelligence-integration-with-SOAR-">Threat Intelligence integration with SOAR</a>
 - <a href="https://github.com/Cybernuggetz/Active-Directory-Security-Monitoring">Active Directory Security Monitoring </a>
 - <a href="https://github.com/Cybernuggetz/Digital-Forensic-with-Autopsy">Digital Forensic with Autopsy</a>